Eulith/CodeExercise03/README.md

 NOTE: ALL OF THIS SHOULD BE DEPLOYED ON A LOCAL CHAIN.
 YOU SHOULD NOT USE REAL-WORLD ASSETS OR ETH FOR ANY OF THIS.

-**Step 1**: Define a solidity contract that performs some function on-chain.
+**Step 1**: Write a solidity contract that performs some function on-chain.
 What the function does is entirely up to you.
 We're leaving this intentionally "vague" because it's not so important what you pick.
 For example you could pick any one of these:

 1. Call a function to mutate the state of a string or struct
 2. Call a function to mutate an integer.